-Fanconi anemia is an inherited disease caused by mutations in certain genes, known as FA genes.
-These genes provide instructions to help the body repair certain types of DNA damage.
+Fanconi anemia is andisease caused by in certain , known as FA genes.
+These genes provide instructions to help the body repair certain types of damage.
 The cells of healthy people often repair DNA damage, but cells affected by Fanconi anemia cannot make these repairs.
 In people who have Fanconi anemia, certain cells may die or stop working properly.

-You may be screened for Fanconi anemia based on your signs and symptoms or if you have a close relative who has Fanconi anemia.
+You may be screened for Fanconi anemia based on your anemia symptoms, such as , shortness of breath, and bruising easily.and or if you have a close relative who has Fanconi anemia.
 Most often, signs and symptoms of Fanconi anemia appear at birth or early in childhood, between 5 and 10 years of age.
-Children may have delayed growth and development, including delayed puberty or anemia symptoms, such as fatigue, shortness of breath, and bruising easily.
+Children may have delayed growth and development, including delayed puberty or

 Fanconi anemia can lead to serious complications such as bone marrow failure, which happens when the bone marrow stops making as many blood cells.
 This can lead to low blood cell counts or severe aplastic anemia.
 Cancers such as acute myeloid leukemia (AML) and myelodysplastic syndromes (MDS) are other possible complications of Fanconi anemia.